torrancebuild/prodaimvp/SUPABASE_SETUP.md

 ### 3. Run Database Schema
 1. In your Supabase dashboard, go to **SQL Editor**
 2. Click **"New Query"**
-3. Copy and paste the entire contents of `supabase-schema.sql`
+3. Copy and paste the entire contents of `supabase-schema-current.sql`
 4. Click **"Run"**
-5. You should see a success message and a test record
+5. You should see a success message and test records for both tables

 ### 4. Configure Environment Variables
 1. Copy `env.template` to `.env.local`: